ziudeso/naba-comfyui-nvidia-docker/README.md

 ### 5.3.3.
 SECURITY_LEVEL

-After initial run, it is possible to use the `SECURITY_LEVEL` environment variable to alter the default security level imposed by ComfyUI Manager.
+After the initial run, the `SECURITY_LEVEL` environment variable can be used to alter the default security level imposed by ComfyUI Manager.

 When following the rules defined at https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#security-policy the user should decide if `normal` will work for their use case.
-If you manually install or alter custom nodes, you will prefer `weak`.
+You will prefer ' weak ' if you manually install or alter custom nodes.
 **WARNING: Using `normal-` will prevent access to the WebUI.**

 ## 5.4.
 ComfyUI Manager & Security levels

 [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager/) is installed and available in the container.

-The container is accessible on `0.0.0.0` internally to the container (ie all network interfaces), but is only accessible on the exposed port outside of the running container.
+The container is accessible on `0.0.0.0` internally to the container (i.e., all network interfaces), but it is only accessible on the exposed port outside of the running container.

 To modify the `security_level`:
 - manually: by going into your "run" folder directory and editing either `ComfyUI/user/default/ComfyUI-Manager/config.ini` if present, otherwise `custom_nodes/ComfyUI-Manager/config.ini` and alter the `security_level = ` to match your requirements (then reload ComfyUI)